 4. If you’re doing a £500K+ round with fund or VC investors, you might be tempted to start by offering Lite consents, but don’t be surprised if you get back an email listing a long set of consent rights the investor is looking for.
 The list they will send you is likely to be longer and more onerous than the Full set we provide in SeedLegals (and yet offer little or no real added value), so if you think your investors are going to expect the full set then you’re best off offering that in the first place.

-The SeedLegals team is here to help you every step of the way, both with data-driven insight like this and in person over a Skype or web chat.
+We’re here to help you every step of the way, both with data-driven insights like this, and with personalised help from our expert team.
 Want to know more?
-Just hit the chat button on the SeedLegals site or book some time with a member of the SeedLegals team.
+Just hit the chat button (bottom right of your screen) or book a free call with one of our specialists.